dancrha/dancrha/README.md

 <div align="center" style="font-size">
- I'm a Software Developer and Laurier Computer Science graduate 🎓 :canada:  I currently work at Digital Mobility Inc., developing mobile applications with Flutter and Dart.
+ I'm a Software Developer and Laurier Computer Science graduate 🎓 :canada:  I currently work at Digital Mobility Inc., developing mobile applications with React and Flutter.
 My personal focus is in Web Development, creating scalable and user-friendly web-apps with React.
 </div>